 “After the drug was cut off, Walter lost 30 pounds in two weeks and began suffering problems such as gastrointestinal distress, incontinence, disorientation, bizarre behavior, insomnia, paranoia and hallucinations among other physical and mental issues,…” Read Article

-In the UK, prescribed benzodiazepine dependence and the associated problems are rarely recorded in a patients’ diagnosis.
-There can be great discrepancy between the obvious impairment the benzodiazepines cause and the medical diagnosis; or lack of it.
+Prescribed benzodiazepine dependence and associated problems is rarely recorded in patients’ diagnoses in the UK.
+There can be great discrepancy between the impairment the benzodiazepines cause and the medical diagnosis; or lack of it.

 Because prescribed drug dependence is a medical issue, access to social care and support requires GP referral.
 The problem is, a GP can refuse to refer a patient in need of support due to the effects of prescribed benzodiazepines and without a relevant diagnosis their decision can’t be challenged.